-17 arrested in clashing political protests in Berkeley
+20 arrested in clashing political protests in Berkeley

-BERKELEY, Calif. --Berkeley police have made 17 arrests and are warning the public to stay away from the downtown area as protesters clash around Martin Luther King Jr. Civic Center Park.
+BERKELEY, Calif. --Police arrested 20 people and confiscated dozens of weapons as protesters clashed in downtown Berkeley on Sunday.

-The "No to Marxism in America 2" rally this afternoon has drawn rival anti-fascist and anti-Marxist protesters, some of whom are carrying weapons and throwing fireworks, police said.
+The "No to Marxism in America 2" rally Sunday afternoon drew rival anti-fascist and anti-Marxist protesters, some of whom are carrying weapons and throwing fireworks, police said.

 Amber Gwen Cummings organized the rally, which started at Martin Luther King Jr. Civic Center Park at noon.
 Cummings held a "No to Marxism" rally in the same park in August 2017 in which a man was beaten to the ground, among other violent acts.